 Other U.S. Government Documents and Links

 In order to fill out the declaration form correctly, importers generally need to know the scientific name of the wood species being imported.
-Search the Common Name Database operated by the Forest Service to look up the scientific names of tree species used in wood products.
+To facilitate this research for importers, the Forest Services operates a Common Name Database with the scientific names of tree species used in wood products.

-The Animal Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture is a primary implementing agency for the amended Lacey Act.
-See APHIS’s website for a wealth of information on the Lacey Act, including FAQs, guidance on import declarations, and direct contact information.
+The Animal Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture is a primary implementing agency for the amended Lacey Act’s declaration requirement.
+APHIS Lacey Act website has a variety of information on the Lacey Act, particularly about the filing of the declaration requirement.
+This information includes the phased implementation schedule for the requirement that importers file a declaration upon importation of plant products, including timber; guidance on the information to be included in a declaration; and direct contact information.
 The site also offers the opportunity to be registered as a stakeholder in the declaration requirement implementation process and receive regular updates from APHIS.